Mordecai Richler

 6. If you’re writing a novel, you’re in a room for three or four years.
 There’s not much coming in from the outside.

-Mordecai Richler was a Canadian author, screenwriter, and essayist.
-His best known works are Barney’s Version, The Apprenticeship of Duddy Kravitz, and Solomon Gursky Was Here, which was short-listed for the Man Booker Prize in 1990.
+Mordecai Richler was an award-winning Canadian author, screenwriter, and essayist.
+His novels were set in Montreal’s Jewish community.
+He is considered to be a great satirist and his best known works are Barney’s Version, The Apprenticeship of Duddy Kravitz, and Solomon Gursky Was Here.
+His 1970 novel St. Urbain’s Horseman and 1989 novel Solomon Gursky Was Here were both nominated for the Booker Prize.

 Source for Image